WorldOfZero/dotcom/web/content/posts/modular-board-game-table.md

 ### Extrusion Attached Power Strip

+> TODO: insert an image of the power strip and cables.

 This adds a power strip to the bottom of one of your tables with a bunch of outlets to charge phones, laptops or tablets during a D&D game.
 If you're using the table as a worktop it provides plenty of options for tools and more to connect.

 A few options are available and you can modify home power strips to attach to your table as well.
 My table uses the outlet's sold by McMaster-Carr: https://www.mcmaster.com/catalog/131/2246/3136N933